Chihui8199/NTU-Assignments/README.md

 # NTU-Assignments

 NTU Computer Science and Business Tutorials, Labs and Assignments

+This repo contains most of my notes & revision material written during my undergraduate Computer Science degree at Nanyang Technological University, Singapore.
+While the notes in this repo are my own, I would like to credit all the professors, lecturers & tutors of the respective courses at NTU.

+Feel free to raise an issue or create a pull request if you find any typos/errors!

 * Please use with your own discretion... not the best student out there :)

 | Year 2|||
 | ----------- | ----------- |-----------|